 1. Tastes different

 The taste will not taste as good and perfect as a fresh homemade meal.
-I’m not saying it will taste BAD, but will be more like a 3-4 star meal than 5 star.
-(That is, if you aren’t already cooking and using freeze dried, canned, and dehydrated foods in your everyday cooking.)
+I’m not saying it will taste BAD, but it will probably be more like a 3-4 star meal than 5 star.
+(That is if you aren’t already cooking and using freeze-dried, canned, and dehydrated foods in your everyday cooking.)

-Using canned or bottled beef or chicken have a slightly off taste.
+Canned or bottled beef or chicken have a slightly off taste.
 I don’t notice a difference, but my husband does.
-When I HAVE used freeze dried meats, it defiantly tastes off and weird (this article will teach you how to use freeze dried meat the right way..
-But, when push comes to shove and circumstances get tight, then I’ll gladly have meals with freeze dried beef.
+When I HAVE used freeze-dried meats, it definitely tastes off and weird (this article will teach you how to use freeze-dried meat the right way).
+But, when push comes to shove and circumstances get tight, then I’ll gladly have meals with freeze-dried beef.
 I also cook at least one meal a week with bottled beef and we have gotten used it, it doesn’t bother us anymore.

 Canned fruit and veggies can taste different than bottled ones too… so just realize that everything won’t be tasting “fresh”.

 I don’t care what they say… FOOD STORAGE TAKES UP SPACE.
 There are so many places that tell you to store it on top shelves of your closets or under beds, but honestly, ours (and most everybody else I know) are already using up that space for clothes and other storage.
 I haven’t ever talked to one person who said

 I can’t believe I have all this space!
 What am I going to do with it all?